Frequently Asked Questions

 Deadline for uploading all documents for the visa application: 01 August for the September intake and 08 November for the January intake.
 In specific cases late payments will be accepted.

 Will I Get Support to Apply for a Visa for Family Members?

 No, we are not able to support a visa application for any family members.

 All residents of the Netherlands are obliged by Dutch law to have health insurance and personal liability insurance.
 Additional insurance to cover the costs of repatriation is strongly recommended.
 The Hague Pathway College recommends AON insurance company and more details will be provided post deposit payment.

 Do I Require a TB Test?

 As an international student, you might be required by Dutch Immigration Law to have an X-ray scan of your lungs performed to check for tuberculosis at a local GGD office (Dutch Public Health Service, Gemeenschappelijke GezondheidsDienst).
-Failure to have this test performed may endanger your immigration status to the Netherlands.
+Failure to have this test performed may put your immigration status at risk.
 Immigration Officers from the University will inform you whether you must take part in the TB screening.

 Accommodation and Work in the Netherlands

 Yes, as an international student we will fully support you with accommodation information and help you through the booking process.
 Navitas works closely with The Hague University and a local housing provider to help all first-year students on a residence permit find furnished housing.
 Upon payment of your deposit you will be provided with information of how to access all the room and location information you require.

 Once I Am Studying in the Netherlands, Can I Work Part-Time?